QF 1-pounder pom-pom: South African War

-The British government initially rejected the gun but other countries bought it, including the South African Republic (Transvaal) government.
-In the Second Boer War, the British found themselves being fired on by the Boers with their 37 mm Maxim-Nordenfelt versions using ammunition made in Germany.
-The Boers' Maxim was also a large calibre, belt-fed, water-cooled machine gun that fired explosive rounds (smokeless ammunition) at 450 rounds per minute.
+The British government initially rejected the gun but other countries bought it, including the South African Republic (Transvaal) government who imported 22 guns between 1895 and 1899.
+In the Second Boer War, the British found themselves being fired on by the Boers with these British-made 37 mm Maxim-Nordenfelt versions at battles like Colenso and Spionkop.
+The Boers' Maxim was the same large calibre, belt-fed, water-cooled machine gun, but mounted on a wheeled field gun carriage.
+It fired high-explosive and armor-piercing rounds (smokeless ammunition) at 450 rounds per minute, which were especially effective against cavalry and armored trains.

 Vickers-Maxim shipped either 57 or 50 guns out to the British Army in South Africa, with the first three arriving in time for the Battle of Paardeberg of February 1900.
 These Mk I versions were mounted on typical field gun type carriages.

 World War I

 In World War I, it was used as an early anti-aircraft gun in the home defence of Britain.
 It was adapted as the Mk I*** and Mk II on high-angle pedestal mountings and deployed along London docks and on rooftops on key buildings in London, others mobile, on motor lorries at key towns in the East and Southeast of England.
 25 were employed in August 1914, and 50 in February 1916.
 A Mk II gun (now in the Imperial War Museum, London) on a Naval pedestal mounting was the first to open fire in defence of London during the war.
 However, the shell was too small to damage the German Zeppelin airships sufficiently to bring them down.
 The Ministry of Munitions noted in 1922: "The pom-poms were of very little value.
 There was no shrapnel available for them, and the shell provided for them would not burst on aeroplane fabric but fell back to earth as solid projectiles ... were of no use except at a much lower elevation than a Zeppelin attacking London was likely to keep".

 Lieutenant O. F. J. Hogg of No. 2 AA Section in III Corps was the first anti-aircraft gunner to shoot down an aircraft, with 75 rounds on 23 September 1914 in France.
 The British Army did not employ it as an infantry weapon in World War I, as its shell was considered too small for use against any objects or fortifications and British doctrine relied on shrapnel fired by QF 13 pounder and 18-pounder field guns as its primary medium range anti-personnel weapon.
 The gun was experimentally mounted on aircraft as the lighter 1-pounder Mk III, the cancelled Vickers E.F.B.7 having been designed to carry it in its nose.
 As a light anti-aircraft gun, it was quickly replaced by the larger QF 11/2 pounder and QF 2 pounder naval guns.